Total Ankle Joint Replacement Surgery in Des Moines, Mason City, and Pella

 Ankle fusion is most commonly used for patients who have ankle arthritis related to an injury.
 The primary difference between ankle fusion and total ankle replacement is in the names.
 Our specialists often recommend ankle fusion for patients who want to get rid of their ankle pain for good.
 The procedure involves cleaning the worn out ankle joint and fusing the bones together with screws, plates and bone grafts.

 Ankle joint replacement, on the other hand, is much newer.
 The recovery time for TAA is more brief than that of ankle fusion.
 This option is recommended for patients looking to return to their active lifestyles because the artificial joint, designed to copy the natural movement of the ankle, enables you to experience a greater range of motion with less pain.
 Choosing which option is right for you should be done with your foot and ankle specialist.
-To schedule an initial consultation, please call East Village Foot & Ankle Surgeons in Des Moines (515.282.6067) or Mason City (641.423.3367) today!
+To schedule an initial consultation, please call East Village Foot & Ankle Surgeons in Des Moines (515.282.6067), Mason City (641.423.3367) or Pella (641.416.4051) today!

 Recovering from Ankle Joint Replacement Surgery